gc-proto/experimental/departmental-plans-ministeriels/dp-full-page.md

 <section><h4>Table [#]: Future-oriented condensed statement of operations for the year ended [insert date] (dollars)</h4>
 <div>
 <table id="tbl7" class="provisional gc-table table table-bordered">
-<caption class="h5 text-left">Table [#.1]:  summarizes the expenses and revenues for [insert fiscal year] to [insert fiscal year].
-The forecast and planned amounts in this statement of operations were prepared on an accrual basis.
+<caption class="h6 text-left">Table [#.1]: summarizes the expenses and revenues which net to the cost of operations before government funding and transfers for [insert fiscal year] to [insert fiscal year].The forecast and planned amounts in this statement of operations were prepared on an accrual basis.
 The forecast and planned amounts presented in other sections of the Departmental Plan were prepared on an expenditure basis.
 Amounts may therefore differ.</caption>
   <thead>
     <tr class="active">
       <th class="text-left" scope="col"><div class="mrgn-tp-md mrgn-rght-md mrgn-bttm-md mrgn-lft-md">Financial information</div></th>